 They gave him a day off.

-Linda gave him a day mission.
+Linda gave him a day.

 Yeah, we do.

-We're gonna take calls also at 800-941-7326.
+We're going to take calls also at 800-941-7326.

-And there is a lot to talk about as we discuss, not just the issues of what's facing the country and the president.
+And there is a lot to talk about as we discuss not just the issues of what's facing the country and the president.

-Sometimes it's important to deal with strategy, and let me tell you something.
+Sometimes it's important to deal with strategy.

-Yeah, no, a lot of President Bush is.
+President Bush is.

-Yes, just to reflect on another president.
+Yeah, just to reflect on another president.

-We joined by a lot of great guests, great book by Greg Jarrett.
+We're joined by a lot of great guests.

-We'll be back with more on the Sean Hannity show in just a moment.
+We'll be back with more on the Sean Hannity Show in just a moment.

 With me co-hosting is Mayor Rudy Giuliani.

-More important, former U.S. attorney Rudy Giuliani and senior Justice Department official.
+More important, former U.S. Attorney Rudy Giuliani and senior Justice Department official.

 But there's something we want to get to.

-And I think constitutionally they don't have the right to interview in the first place.
+And I think constitutionally, they don't have the right to interview in the first place.

 There are a lot of other factors that go into this.